La Formation

 Artist residency and live performance

 Inspired by its original use, La Formation was redesigned as an artists' residences.
 The individual working and living spaces for the artists consist of bedrooms and a living area.
 A large shared living room and a kitchen were created on the ground floor of the building.
-On the third floor, there is now a multi-purpose room designed, among other things, for rehearsals of live performances.
+On the second floor, there is now a multi-purpose room designed, among other things, for rehearsals of live performances.
 It hosted Benjamin Millepied’s L.A.
 Dance Project company, from 2016 to 2019, as well as choreographer Nacera Belaza and dancer Cécilia Bengolea in 2020.